theregular/tweeter/README.md

 This is the completed twitter clone I made as part of the BYU CS340 Software Design class.

 Tech Stack:
-React/Typescript
-AWS Lambdas
-AWS DynamoDB
+React/Typescript, AWS Lambdas, AWS DynamoDB

 # Notes